DarkSnakeGang/GoogleSnakeModLoader/README.md

 ### Search terms for standard version

 The standard version will work for search terms including any of the below words/phrases.
-It must have the full word (i.e. "google snaking" or "google snaek" won't work, since it doesn't contain the word snake)
+It must have the full word (i.e. "google snaking" or "google snaek" won't work, since they don't contain the word snake)

 snake
 serpiente